Psoriatic Arthritis (cont.)

 - Find a local Rheumatologist in your town

-What are complications of psoriatic arthritis?
+What are psoriatic arthritis complications?

 Psoriatic arthritis can be complicated by issues within the skin or the joints.
 The skin of psoriasis can become infected and require antibiotic treatments.
 The joints can become destroyed, deformed, and functionless.
 With aggressive treatment, however, these complications are generally avoidable.
 Psoriatic arthritis with eye, bowel, lung, or heart-valve inflammation can be complicated by disease in these areas.
 The degree of any injury depends on the location, the intensity, and duration of the inflammation.

-What is the outlook (prognosis) for patients with psoriatic arthritis?
+What is the prognosis of psoriatic arthritis?

 With aggressive treatment and monitoring of both the skin and the joints, patients can have an excellent outcome.
 It is particularly important to begin treatments early in the course of the arthritis for best results.
 Newer biologic medications can be extremely effective for those whose disease fails to respond to methotrexate or who cannot take it.

 Is there a psoriatic arthritis diet?
+Are there home remedies for psoriatic arthritis?

 It has been shown that vitamin D might improve the arthritis of psoriatic arthritis.
 Research has shown this to be a helpful dietary modification.
 There is no other universally effective diet, or foods to avoid, for psoriatic arthritis.
+There are also no dependable home remedies for psoriatic arthritis.
+However, vitamin D supplementation may be beneficial for both the skin and joints.
+In Europe, people have bathed in the Dead Sea for psoriasis treatment.

 What does the future hold for patients with psoriatic arthritis?